isand3r/openOBD/README.md

 ### Command Line Application
 ```
+cd software/openobd/
-python3 software/openobd/app.py
+python3 app.py
 ```

 ![screenshot](https://raw.githubusercontent.com/isand3r/openOBD/master/docs/screenshot.png)

 ### Configuration File
 The configuration file `software/openobd/configuration/config.ini` (parsed using [configparser](https://docs.python.org/3/library/configparser.html)) is used to select the class that will be used for each sensor device (GPS, thermometer, etc).
-If mock devices are used (and if a few lines are commented out in `software/openobd/app.py`), the command line application can be run on a regular PC without requiring the openOBD hardware.
+If mock devices are used (and if a few `import` lines are commented out in `software/openobd/app.py`), the command line application can be run on a regular PC without requiring the openOBD hardware.

 ### Tests
 ```